 One place where you can swim with a croc and survive to tell the tale is Crocosaurus Cove in Darwin, this excellent attraction was built with just that in mind – dare to try their Cage of Death?

 The deadly Box Jellyfish, known as stinger or sea wasp, is found along the north Queensland coast, past Great Keppel Island, from November to April.
 While it is best to avoid all jelly’s as their stings do hurt a bit, a sting by a Box Jellyfish is cause for real concern.
 Those stung should be treated like snake bite victims and rushed to hospital.

-This jellyfish is not know to exist anywhere else in Australia, and it is assumed that you are safe from them when south of Great Keppel Island in Queensland.
+This jellyfish is not known to exist anywhere else in Australia, and it is assumed that you are safe from them when south of Great Keppel Island.
 When visiting the area always ask locals before entering the water to make sure it is safe.